Certified School Psychologist

 · Guide the campus in interventions for students who are in emotional and behavioral crisis

-The LSSP will help support the campuses in implementation of 504, Critical Student Intervention (CSI), and Response to Intervention (RTI).
+The Certified School Psychologist will help support the campuses in implementation of 504, Critical Student Intervention (CSI), and Response to Intervention (RTI).

 · Ensuring CSI groups are occurring

 · Provide support to 504 campus coordinators with manifestation determinations

 · Provide support to 504 campus coordinator with 504 meeting requirements, 504 eligibility determination, Homebound, and Manifestation Determination.

 · Guides campuses in tracking and documenting academic and behavioral interventions in TIER I, TIER II, and TIER III.

 The Certified School Psychologist will support the campus RTI coordinator in tracking and monitoring students in Response to Intervention for academic and behavioral concerns

 · Ensure that campuses are employing a problem solving model for students in TIERS II and TIERS III

 · Guides the campus in how to track and document academic and behavioral interventions